 As soon as you start giving what your users want, the google will lift you up.
 Your content should be original and informative.

-This blueprint is enough to help you in getting sitelinks.
+This blueprint is enough to help you with getting sitelinks.
 Make sure you write a highly informative post that covers up every side of the topic.

 I have seen on google that only long and properly titled and structured content is rewarded so make sure you do this.